isomerpages/moe-fuhuapri/_character-and-citizenship/Student Leadership.md

-development of every Fuhua student.&nbsp; As citizens in an increasingly dynamic and interconnected world, it is crucial for Fuhua student to be equipped with necessary skills such as interpersonal, collaborative and communication skills, innovative problem solving, reasoning and decision making skills.
+development of every Fuhua student.&nbsp; As citizens in an increasingly dynamic and interconnected world, it is crucial for Fuhua student to be equipped with necessary skills such as interpersonal, collaborative and communication skills, innovative problem solving, reasoning and decision-making skills.
 These competencies, definitive of effective leadership, will allow them to consider issues from multiple perspectives and enable them to handle complexity and ambiguity with confidence.
-We strive to develop every student as a Citizen Leader.
-Thus, prefects serve beyond operational duties and are advocates in promoting a caring and enabling school environment.</p>
+We strive to develop every student as a Citizen Leader.</p>
-<p>The school's Prefectorial Board consists of P3 – P6 students nominated
-by teachers based on their ability and potential to serve at a higher leadership level.
-P3 &amp; P4 prefects are nominated as junior prefects while P5 &amp;
-P6 prefects are elected as senior prefects.</p>
-<p>Beyond the expected roles and responsibilities of a prefect, there are
-ample opportunities for prefects to serve and embody the essence of being a Citizen Leader.
-The intent is to provide platforms for more student-led initiatives thus promoting greater work collaboration amongst students, as well as being advocates for student voices.</p>
+<h5><strong>Citizen Leadership Framework</strong></h5>
+<p></p>
-<h5><strong>Prefects' Training</strong></h5>
+<h5><strong>refects' Training</strong></h5>
 <p>The prefects' training allow our leaders to connect and empower one another
 to make the school a better place for all.
 It aims to create a positive culture among students and strengthen the support network.
 During these